 Kabwata Cultural Village- This is an open-air market, full of thatch-roofed huts and stalls from which you can purchase a range of arts-and-crafts items from local sellers.
 At the weekends, usually from 2pm, you can watch a cultural performance too!

-Art galleries- We recommend the Henry Tayali Visual Arts Centre for visitors who favour modern art, while the Nomwande Art Gallery is our top tip if you’d prefer to see the works of well-established painters and sculptors.
+Art galleries- We recommend the Henry Tayali Visual Arts Centre for visitors who favor modern art, while the Nomwande Art Gallery is our top tip if you’d prefer to see the works of well-established painters and sculptors.

 Shops- Lusaka’s development has included the construction of a lot of shopping malls, such as Cosmopolitan, Embassy, and East Park.
-If you have time to spare, you could certainly spend an afternoon browsing in any of these retail centres, taking an occasional break to refuel in any of their sit-down eateries!
+If you have time to spare, you could certainly spend an afternoon browsing in any of these retail centers, taking an occasional break to refuel in any of their sit-down eateries!

 Kalimba Reptile Park- Located in Ngwerere, a suburb of Lusaka, Kalimba is perfect for fans of all things scaly!
 Showcasing crocs, snakes, tortoises, and more, the park also offers fishing, farming, and general fun for all the family.